Adam Gee (producer)

 Missed Call won the TV BAFTA for best Short Programme in 2019.
 The documentary was shot entirely on an iPhone X. It was the first film made primarily for YouTube to win an academy award.

 Take Me to Prom won the Canadian Screen Award for Best Short Documentary at the 8th Canadian Screen Awards in 2020.

 Live from the Clinic won the International Digital Emmy for Non-Fiction in 2012 in Cannes.
 Embarrassing Bodies: Live was nominated for an International Digital Emmy in 2011 and The Great British Property Scandal was nominated in 2013.
 In 2015, Don't Stop the Music was nominated for the International Digital Emmy for Non-Fiction and Reverse the Odds won the International Digital Emmy for Children/Young People.

 Gee has served on BAFTA's Television and Interactive Entertainment committees and is a voting member of the European Film Academy.
 He has served on the board of ICA's The Club at the Institute of Contemporary Arts and was a trustee of Culture24.
 Gee is a non-executive director of UK-based online marketing agency Hot Cherry and of Blue Door Creative Development.
 He was formerly a non-executive director of video dictionary Wordia with Michael Birch.
 Gee is a director/trustee of the Phoenix Cinema, the oldest purpose-built cinema in the UK.

 Gee won the very first BAFTA Interactive Entertainment Award (with Tim Wright and Rob Bevan) which was for Comedy presented by Stephen Fry in 1998.
 This was for a CD-ROM game to do with creative thinking entitled 'MindGym'.
 He conceived the project, and co-wrote the script with interactive writer Tim Wright and writer/actor Ben Miller (Johnny English, etc.)

 Gee served as an advisor on the UK government's Byron Review of Children and New Technology (child safety with regard to internet and video games) published in March 2008.

 He was educated at the direct grant The Haberdashers' Aske's Boys' School in Elstree in Hertfordshire.

 He was made a Freeman of the City of London through the Worshipful Company of Cutlers in 2006 and a Liveryman in 2009.

 He worked as a volunteer on the London 2012 Olympic Games website/online media presence (for LOCOG) and on the London 2012 Paralympics site (for Channel 4).

+In June 2025, he took part in an international event in Paris dedicated to duanju, the emerging format of vertical mobile fiction, organized by the association Studio Phocéen.